barrucadu/lookwhattheshoggothdraggedin.com/posts/how-to-learn-a-new-system.markdown

 But a cheatsheet is supposed to be short, and if it's getting too long I'll cut some of the player-facing content first.
 I expect my players to know how their characters work.
-So I won't necessarily include, for example, all of the [glo:pc] abilities---for games I am a player in, I sometimes make a personal cheatsheet which has that sort of thing---but even without getting into such specifics, there's a lot of overlap in what's useful for me and what's useful for them.
+So I won't necessarily include, for example, all of the [abbr:pc] abilities---for games I am a player in, I sometimes make a personal cheatsheet which has that sort of thing---but even without getting into such specifics, there's a lot of overlap in what's useful for me and what's useful for them.

-For example, here is a cheatsheet I made for [glo:traveller] covering [the basic, non-spacecraft, rules][], and here is a cheat"sheet" (it's more of a document; I'd do it differently now) summarising [the rule changes in Pulp Cthulhu][].
+For example, here is a cheatsheet I made for Traveller covering [the basic, non-spacecraft, rules][], and here is a cheat"sheet" (it's more of a document; I'd do it differently now) summarising [the rule changes in Pulp Cthulhu][].